ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/the_big_picture.rst

 The Big Picture
 ###############

 Thousands of web sites are powered using ExpressionEngine, from business sites, to online magazines, to personal blogs.
 ExpressionEngine's flexible architecture allows an endless range of possibilities.
+Visit the `Showcase
-Visit the `ExpressionEngine Showcase <http://expressionengine.com/showcase/>`_ to see real-world example sites and interviews with ExpressionEngine creatives.
+<http://ellislab.com/showcase/>`__ to see examples of real-world sites with
+insight direct from the site builders themselves.

 ************
 How it Works